 At some $120 for 500GB — or $220 and $380 for 1TB and 2TB, respectively — the Samsung T7 Touch is quite a great deal.
 Or you can get the non-touch version, the Samsung T7, for $10 to $30 less depending on the capacities.

-It’s not the fastest portable SSD I’ve tested or is it the most affordable, but it sure has an excellent combo of speed, features, and design.
-And the integrated fingerprint sensor is a cool security bonus.
+While the Samsung T7 and Samsung T7 Touch are not among the fastest portable SSDs I’ve tested, nor are they the most affordable, they both have an excellent combo of speed, features, and design.
+And the integrated fingerprint sensor on the Touch version is a neat security bonus.

-- Hardware encryption with an integrated fingerprint scanner
+- Hardware encryption with an optional integrated fingerprint scanner

 - USB 3.2 Gen 2-Class performance